Zero-Knowledge Architecture

 Only the public portions of your keys are uploaded to facilitate the key exchange protocol.
 This is the mathematical foundation of zero-knowledge: we help deliver messages, but we never hold the keys to read them.

-Session Keys
+Per-Conversation Session Keys (AES-256)

 Threat Model